-In this regard, a new residential development at the site faces significant barriers, firstly 34% of the site lies in Flood Zone 3b so is not developable.
-Secondly to pass the Exception Test it must be demonstrated that the development will be safe for its lifetime, without increasing flood risk elsewhere.
-This will require a large amount of infrastructure to be raised above the design flood level of 38.4m AOD.
-This will in turn compromise floodplain storage which will need to be offset by compensatory storage.
+In this regard, a new residential development at the site will be possible given that the majority of the site lies outside of Flood Zones 3a and 3b.
+However, as part of the Exception Test any infrastructure located in Flood Zone 3a must demonstrate that the development will be safe for its lifetime, without increasing flood risk elsewhere.
+This may require infrastructure to be raised above the design flood level of 37.9m AOD.